 Jury Duty Information

 If your name is selected, a prospective juror questionnaire is mailed to you.
-This questionnaire must be filled out completely and then returned to the Euclid Municipal Court.
-As jurors are needed, names are randomly selected and summonses are mailed to prospective jurors.
-If you receive a summons for jury duty, the summons will advise you as to when you are to report to the Euclid Municipal Court for jury duty.
+This questionnaire must be filled out completely and returned to the Euclid Municipal Court.
+Once jurors are needed, names are randomly selected and summonses are mailed to prospective jurors.
+If you receive a summons for jury duty, the summons will advise you as to when you are to report to the Euclid Municipal Court.
 It will provide you with information as to when and how you should contact the Court regarding your service.

-It is important to note that even though you are summoned for jury duty that does not mean that you will actually serve as a juror.
-Prospective jurors are questioned by the Court, the prosecuting attorney and the defense attorney and then the actual jurors are selected.
+It is important to note that even though you are summoned for jury duty it does not mean that you will actually serve as a juror.
+Prospective jurors are questioned by the Court, the prosecution and the defense.
 If you do in fact appear in court as a prospective juror, the law provides that you will be compensated in the amount of $25.00 for each day that you are required to attend.